 Homework is an important part of the educational process.
 It is an extension of the learning that takes place in school.
 Homework can provide practice and drill that reinforces classroom learning and can provide opportunities for independent study, research, and creative thinking.
-Caregivers can help their children by arranging a quiet, comfortable place for students to work, and check their children's work before it is returned to school.
+Parents can help their children by arranging a quiet, comfortable place for students to work, and check their children's work before it is returned to school.
 Study time at home for Grades 1, 2, and 3 can be approximately 30 minutes.
 Students in Grades 4 and 5 may study an average of up to one hour.

-If your child is absent and you are requesting homework, please call or email the teacher.
-The teacher(s) will have the homework prepared for you by the end of the day for pick-up in the main office.
+If your child is absent and you are requesting homework, please email the teacher.
+For homework requests received prior to 10:00, teacher(s) will have the homework prepared for you by the end of the day for pick-up in the main office.
+Any request made after 10:00 can be picked up the following day after morning arrival.